SAP-samples/teched2023-DA260/exercises/dd2/README.md

 **Target system specific settings on Replication Flow level**
 <br>
-Depending on the target system, there are specific settings you can configure using the following configuration button next to the Target system you selected:

 For the following target systems (e.g. target object stores and Google Big Query) you can define different configurations when clicking on the *settings* icon next to the selected target connection:

 ![](images/Target_Configurations.jpg)